mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     improved version of the functionality that the [CCRFilter](../Filters/CCRFilter.md) module provides.

+* `universal`

+  * The universal mode guarantees that all SELECT statements always see the latest observable transaction state on a database cluster.
+The basis of this is the `@@gtid_current_pos` variable which is read from the current master server before each read.
+This guarantees that if a transaction was visible at the time the read is received by readwritesplit, the transaction is guaranteed to be complete on the slave server where the read is done.

+    This mode is the most consistent of all the modes.
+It provides consistency regardless of where a write originated from but it comes at the cost of increased latency.
+For every read, a round trip to the current master server is done.
+This means that the latency of any given SELECT statement increases by roughly twice the network latency between MaxScale and the database cluster.
+In addition, an extra SELECT statement is always executed on the master which places some load on the server.

 Before MaxScale 2.5.0, the `causal_reads` parameter was a boolean parameter.
 False values translated to `none` and true values translated to `local`.
 The use of boolean parameters is deprecated but still accepted in